 Disability Services leads the Meredith community in our commitment to recognize disability as a valued aspect of diversity, to embrace access as a matter of social justice, and to design more welcoming and inclusive environments.
 Disability Services encourages the development of independence and self-advocacy skills while supporting the learning experience by providing students and the College with resources, education, and direct services.

 New students enrolling Fall 2023: Complete the New Student Checklist!

 Resources for current students—updating accommodations each semester, developing academic success strategies, and more

-Assistive Technology (AT) is a generic term that describes tools used by people accomplish tasks that may not otherwise be able to do.
+Assistive Technology (AT) is a generic term that describes tools used by people to accomplish tasks that they may not otherwise be able to do.
 Disability Services uses AT to promote independence and employs a variety of options based on individual needs.

 Learn more about what is offered and how to use these technologies through Disability Services.

 Due to the coronavirus pandemic, Disability Services is not accepting walk-in appointments and is conducting the majority of services through telehealth visits.
 Please email firstname.lastname@example.org or call 919-760-8427 to schedule an appointment.

 Meredith College values the diversity of its community and promotes inclusivity for all students in their endeavors.
 We recognize disability as an integral aspect of diversity.
 Disability Services collaborates with students, faculty, staff, and community members to create usable, equitable, inclusive and sustainable living and working environments on campus.
 We increase awareness and access through training, partnerships, and accommodations.